marcovirgolin/GP-GOMEA/README.md

 # GP-GOMEA
 C++ implementation of the Gene-pool Optimal Mixing Evolutionary Algorithm for Genetic Programming (GP-GOMEA).
 It also comes with standard tree-based GP, and Semantic Backpropagation-based GP.

-GP-GOMEA is especially proficient in finding small and accurate symbolic expressions, to have reliable and interpretable models.
+By estimating interdependencies between model components, and appropriately mixing them, GP-GOMEA is especially proficient in finding models in the form of small symbolic expressions, that can often be interpreted.
 Semantic Backpropagation-based GP works well when high accuracy is demanded, at the cost of producing very complex models, which are hard or impossible to interpret.
 Standard GP is a good baseline to compare the other methods with.

 This code also implements the Interlaved Multistart Scheme (IMS), that makes GP more robust w.r.t. setting a specific population size.
 Setting the population size is tricky: if too small, GP will find models with poor accuracy; If too big, GP will waste computation time.
 The IMS starts and executes multiple evolutionary runs in an interleaved fashion, with subsequent runs using bigger population sizes.
 It terminates ongoing runs that perform poorly, according to some heuristics.
 The IMS is largely inspired from the Parameter-free Genetic Algorithm of Harik and Lobo: https://dl.acm.org/citation.cfm?id=2933949